jovanrlee/Beagle-Browser/README.md

 ### Support or Contact

 Having trouble with Beagle Browser?
-Come and [contact support](https://github.com/contact) and lets sort it out.
+Have suggestions?
+Come and [contact support](https://github.com/contact) shoot me a message.